-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Hockey Hall of Fame, The Esso Theatre, Brookfield Place, 30 Yonge Street, Toronto, Ontario on Thursday, the 29th day of April, 2010 at 10:30 am (Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Hockey Hall of Fame, The Esso Theatre, Brookfield Place, 30 Yonge Street, Toronto, Ontario on Tuesday, the 3rd day of May, 2011 at 1:00 pm (Toronto time) for the following purposes:

-- 1. to receive the annual report of Acadian Timber Income Fund (the "Fund"), the predecessor to the Corporation, and the consolidated financial statements of the Fund for the year ended December 31, 2009 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2010 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.